demiddel/hydration-react/README.md

 ### No hydration

-- `npm run start:createRoot` - This will run a basic client-side-rendered example.
+- `npm run start:csr` - This will run a basic client-side-rendered example.
-- `npm run start:renderToStaticMarkup` - This will run a simple static site generated example.
+- `npm run start:ssg` - This will run a simple static site generated example.

 ### Hydration

-- `npm run start:hydrateExample-1` - This will run a basic server-side-rendered example
+- `npm run start:hydrate-1` - This will run a basic server-side-rendered example
-- `npm run start:hydrateExample-2` - This will run the renderToPipeableStream example
+- `npm run start:hydrate-2` - This will run the renderToPipeableStream example
-- `npm run start:hydrateExample-3` - This will run the renderToReadableStream example
+- `npm run start:hydrate-3` - This will run the renderToReadableStream example

 ## Disclaimer